 Bitmap vs Vector Graphics

 This key facts covers Bitmap vs Vector Graphics within Images & Sound for GCSE Computer Science.
-Revise Images & Sound in Memory & Storage for GCSE Computer Science with 18 exam-style questions and 16 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 6 of 11 in this topic.
+Revise Images & Sound in 3.3 Data Representation for GCSE Computer Science with 18 exam-style questions and 16 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 6 of 12 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position